-For children 6-11 years, if asthma is not well controlled on moderate dose ICS (see Box 3-6, p.44), the recommendation is to refer the child for expert assessment and advice.
+For children 6-11 years, if asthma is not well controlled on moderate dose ICS (see Box 3-6, p.45), the recommendation is to refer the child for expert assessment and advice.

-Tiotropium (long-acting muscarinic antagonist) by mist inhaler may be used as add-on therapy for adult or adolescent patients with a history of exacerbations (Evidence A);180 it is not indicated in children <12 years.
+Tiotropium (long-acting muscarinic antagonist) by mist inhaler may be used as add-on therapy for adult or adolescent patients with a history of exacerbations; it modestly improves lung function (Evidence A) and modestly increases time to severe exacerbation.
+199 Tiotropium is not indicated in children <12 years.
+For adult patients with allergic rhinitis and sensitization to house dust mite, with exacerbations despite low-high dose ICS, consider adding sublingual allergen immunotherapy (SLIT), provided FEV1 is >70% predicted. ^{190,191} (see p.52).

-Combination high-dose ICS/LABA may be considered in adults and adolescents, but the increase in ICS dose generally provides little additional benefit 104,112,177,181 (Evidence A), and there is an increased risk of side-effects.
-A high dose is recommended only on a trial basis for 3-6 months when good asthma control cannot be achieved with medium dose ICS plus LABA and/or a third controller (e.g. LTRA or sustained-release theophylline, 152,161,182 Evidence B).
+Combination high-dose ICS/LABA may be considered in adults and adolescents, but the increase in ICS dose generally provides little additional benefit^{115,123,195,200} (Evidence A), and there is an increased risk of side-effects, including adrenal suppression.201 A high dose is recommended only on a trial basis for 3-6 months when good asthma control cannot be achieved with medium dose ICS plus LABA and/or a third controller (e.g. LTRA or sustained-release theophylline, ^{169,177,202} Evidence B).
 Theophylline should not be used in children.

-For medium or high dose budesonide, efficacy may be improved with dosing four times daily^{183,184} (Evidence B), but adherence may be an issue.
+For medium or high dose budesonide, efficacy may be improved with dosing four times daily ^{203,204} (Evidence B), but adherence may be an issue.
 For other ICS, twice-daily dosing is appropriate (Evidence D).
-Other options for adults or adolescents that can be added to a medium- or high-dose ICS but that are less efficacious than adding LABA, include LTRA^{182,185-188} (Evidence A), or low dose sustained-release theophylline161 (Evidence B).
+Other options for adults or adolescents that can be added to a medium- or high-dose ICS but that are less efficacious than adding LABA, include LTRA^{202,205-208} (Evidence A), or low dose sustained-release theophylline 177 (Evidence B).